 - Transportation & Material Moving: Trucking, railroads, other

 - Food Preparation & Serving in fast food and casual dining places.

 - Management Positions: Managers, assistants, swing managers.

 - Healthcare Support Positions

-- Food & Beverage Serving Workers: All types of dining, including fine dining.
+- Food & Beverage Servers in all types of dining.

 PE(nnsylvania) 6-5000 is said to be the oldest continuing phone number in the US.

 Founded in 1787 as the second of the 13 original American colonies, the state's historic and economic backgrounds are one of the most important in the nation.

 Back in 1755, community leaders founded the first U.S. college, the College of Philadelphia, which later became University of Pennsylvania.

 Since the 18th century, the state has provided over 400 of successful colleges, universities, and trade schools that partner with government and businesses to produce jobs and new technologies.